LegoTypes/ha-synthetic-sensors/docs/state_and_enty_design_guide.md

 9. **Error Propagation Idiom** If a required entity or variable cannot be resolved, or if a data provider returns invalid data, a specific exception is raised (`BackingEntityResolutionError`, `MissingDependencyError`, or `DataValidationError`).
    Fatal errors are never silently converted to error results.
-However, None values from backing entities are treated as "unknown" rather than causing errors to allow for integration initialization.
+However, None values from backing entities are treated as "unavailable" rather than causing errors to allow for integration initialization.
 10. **Consistent Reference Idiom** The same reference patterns (`state`, sensor key, entity ID) are supported in both main and attribute formulas, but their meaning is context-dependent (main formula = backing entity or previous value;
     attribute = main sensor's calculated value).